AspieSoft/goque-instant/readme.md

 A fast queue system for golang.

-This module avoids shifting values to deferent indexes of an array to different spots in memory.
+This module avoids shifting values to different indexes of an array and to different spots in memory.

 ## Installation